Rot-Weiss Essen: Rivalries

 Fortuna Düsseldorf, Rot-Weiß Oberhausen and Wuppertaler SV are local rivals when they are playing in the same league (as took place in the 2007–08 season).
 The club's fiercest rivalry is with MSV Duisburg.

 The club also has a big rivalry with FC Schalke 04, from nearby Gelsenkirchen, with whom they contest the Ruhrderby; whilst historically the two clubs maintained a good relationship, Schalke's involvement in the 1971 Bundesliga scandal, which contributed to Essen's relegation from the Bundesliga in the 1970–71 season, angered Essen fans and allowed a rivalry to develop between the two clubs.

 In the past, the local derbies versus Schwarz-Weiß Essen were big events, sometimes followed by more than 30,000 fans, however since their rivals decline the rivalry has waned in importance.
 Although often described in political terms, with the "reds" allegedly being left-wing and the "blacks" right-wing, in reality there was no substantive distinction.
 The rivalry was more based on the geography of the city, a north (RWE) versus south (SWE) city divide. and with northern Essen being predominantly working class historically and the south of the city being generally regarded as a wealthier area, inhabited by the upper-middle class.

 Friendships

-The RWE followers have a strong fan friendship with SV Werder Bremen.
+The RWE followers have a strong fan friendship with SV Werder Bremen and Austria Wien.
 There is also a friendship with Borussia Dortmund, although some disagreements have taken place since 2018.